hughjonesd/GSV-comment/README.md

-This is source code and data for a comment on Garbarino, Slonim and Villeval (JESA 2018).
+This is source code and data for a comment on Garbarino, Ellen, Robert Slonim, and Marie Claire Villeval (2018):
+[https://doi.org/10.1007/s40881-018-0055-4](“A Method to Estimate Mean Lying Rates and Their Full Distribution.”)
+Journal of the Economic Science Association.

 To reproduce the paper, clone the repository from your command line: